Stochastic differential equation based on a multimodal potential to model movement data in ecology: Introduction

 \section{Introduction}

-In ecology, statistical inference of animal movement models provide many insights on the ecological features that explain population-level dynamics.
-These analyses are crucial to wildlife managers to understand complex animal behaviors \cite{Chavez+2006}.
+Statistical inference of movement models provides many insights on the ecological features that explain population-level dynamics.
+These analyses are crucial to wildlife managers to understand complex animal behaviors \citep{Chavez+2006}.
 In fisheries science, understanding the underlying patterns responsible for spatial use of the ocean is a key aspect of a sustainable management \citep{Chang2011}.
 Both fields promote now large programs to deploy Global Positioning System (GPS) device.
-For instance, we might mention, among others, the Tagging of Pelagic Predators program (TOPP, \url{www.gtopp.org}) or the TORSOOI (\url{www.torsooi.com}) program for marine animals and the WOLF GPS (\url{www.wolfgps.com}) or Elephant without Borders (\url{www.elephantswithoutborders.org/tracking.php}) programs for terrestrial wildlife.
+For instance, we might mention, among others, the Tagging of Pelagic Predators program (TOPP, \url{www.gtopp.org}), the TORSOOI (\url{www.torsooi.com}) program for marine animals, the Elephant without Borders (\url{www.elephantswithoutborders.org/tracking.php}) or WOLF GPS (\url{www.wolfgps.com}) programs for terrestrial wildlife.
 In the European Union, since the 1st of January 2012, fishing vessels above 12m are mandatory equipped with a Vessel Monitoring System which has become a standard tool of fisheries monitoring worldwide.
-As a result such programs produce large amount of trajectory data.
-These data sets have been largely used to understand, explain and potentially predict animals/vessels movements.
+As a result, such programs produce huge datasets which have been largely used to understand, explain and predict animals or vessels movements.
 The GPS-type loggers can be set with several acquisition frequencies which should be adjusted to the experimental setting.
-The chosen frequency is a crucial parameter to monitor animal behaviors over a given time horizon since GPS batteries highly depends on the number of recorded relocations.
-Relocations recordings are mostly set up at regular time steps between observations but real life experiments in complex environments (water for marine mammals for instance) might result in potentially strongly irregular time step acquisitions.